TatsuUkraine/dart_environment_config/README.md

 - flexible configuration for Config class generation
 - allows to specify pattern for field values
 - allows to define required and optional keys for generation
+- allows to export variables to `.env` file

 ## Getting Started